 Master planned communities are some of the most popular neighborhoods for home buyers looking for a suburban feel, community amenities and newer construction.
 Built in areas where there was no infrastructure, developers can create a community that incorporates the features today’s buyers want and still have a sense of uniformity.
 Because Austin is a fairly new city, we have several master planned communities in all areas of the city.
 Below we’ve given you links to our posts about master planned communities in each area of town.
 We’ve included the city of Austin and the surrounding suburbs.

-Most of Southwest Austin is comprised of more smaller, established neighborhoods than large master planned communities.
+Most of Southwest Austin is comprised of more smaller, established neighborhoods than large communities.
 But, there are still a few master planned communities if Southwest Austin is your target location.
-What draws people to Southwest Austin master planned communities?
+What draws people to Southwest Austin neighborhoods?
 The highly rated public schools and proximity to Downtown Austin.
 Learn more about Southwest Austin Master Planned Communities.

 Southeast Austin’s master planned communities are the closest to Downtown Austin and also some of the newest.
-Slow to develop in the past, Southeast Austin has recently taken off and is starting to see more and more master planned communities.
+Slow to develop in the past, Southeast Austin has recently taken off and is starting to see more.
 Residents are drawn to their unique style and proximity to Downtown Austin.
 Schools haven’t quite caught up to Southwest Austin’s schools, but they have been getting better.
 Learn more about Southeast Austin Master Planned Communities.

-Located west of Austin surrounding the banks of the lake, you’ll find Lake Travis’ master planned communities.
+Located west of Austin surrounding the banks of the lake, you’ll find the area locals call Lake Travis.
 The area is newly developed and quickly growing.
 With a highly rated school district, an east/west commute to Downtown Austin and new construction, Lake Travis is a popular choice for home buyers.
 Learn more about Lake Travis Master Planned Communities.

-Having been one of the first “suburban” areas to be developed in Austin, you’ll find many more smaller, established communities than master planned communities in Northwest Austin.
-That being said, as you get further away from the city’s center, you will find some, including the area’s most popular master planned community, Steiner Ranch.
+Having been one of the first “suburban” areas to be developed in Austin, you’ll find many more smaller, established communities than large master planned communities in Northwest Austin.
+That being said, as you get further away from the city’s center, you will find some, including the area’s most popular neighborhood, Steiner Ranch.
 What others are in Northwest Austin?
 Check out our Northwest Austin Master Planned Communities page.

 West Austin has the fewest number of master planned communities.
 The majority of the area is comprised of luxury homes in small neighborhoods or even just site builds.
 If you are dead set on West Austin and the Eanes ISD, here’s where you’ll find West Austin Master Planned Communities.